christophstrasen/WorldObserver/docs_internal/drafts/fact_interest.md

 Longer-term we can reinterpret it as **max staleness per key** (“don’t re-confirm a key that was observed recently”):
 - If a square was observed by any source (event, probe, luaevent) within the staleness window, a probe pass can skip it.
-- This allows future mixing of events + probes without exposing low-level knobs to users.
+- This allows future mixing of events + probes without exposing low-level settings to users.

 This is a later optimization; v1 can remain “interval-based probes”.